16th March, 2022

 A competent person must carry out a scaffold inspection at least every 7 days noting any defects and corrective actions taken.

 You can keep a record of scaffold inspections to ensure you comply with legal requirements with the scaffold register form.

 There are many ways a scaffold can become unsafe during its use.
-It could get damaged, from contact with a vehicle or site plant, or from bad weather like strong winds.
+It could get damaged, from contact with a vehicle or site plant, or bad weather like strong winds.
 It could be altered by someone who is not authorised to do so.
-It could be overloaded.
+Or it could be overloaded.

-The importance of ensuring scaffold remain safe is seen all too often when the worse happens and scaffold collapse occurs.
+The importance of ensuring scaffolds remain safe is seen all too often when the worse happens, a scaffolding collapse occurs.

-A scaffold collapse usually results in serious injuries or fatalities, not only to those working on the scaffold but also to those beneath or close by the scaffold when a collapse takes place.
+A scaffold collapse usually results in serious injuries or fatalities.
+It could harm those working on the scaffold.
+And also injure anyone beneath or near the scaffold when it collapses.

-A checklist of common scaffolding faults that need urgent attention if identified includes:
+Here is a checklist of common scaffolding faults, that need urgent attention if identified:

 The footings of the scaffold are usually the metal base plates at the bottom of the scaffold standards, on top of timber sole plates/boards to distribute the load over the ground.

-Standards are upright tubes or poles that are used as vertical support.
+Standards are upright tubes or poles used as vertical support.

 A ledger is a horizontal tube tying standards horizontally.